-Have you found it ?
+Have you found it?
 This is what I have in mind:

 To reach this ideal profile or frame, I had to do some major branch cutting!
-Always trying to leave as little wounds as possible, were there was no room for some deadwood/Shari on the trunk.
+Always trying to leave as little wounds as possible, where there was no room for some deadwood/Shari on the trunk.

 As you can see in the pictures below, the yellow cuts were not much of a problem to do, but the red cut was a bit harder to reach with cutters or normal saw!

 Slowly, with every cut, the new shape of this tree is revealed!
 All wounds are worked over with concave cutters to promote better wound healing.
-So that in a few years, the tree is left with large, but natural looking scares, that can be seen on every Hawthorn here on the coast line.
+So that in a few years, the tree is left with large, but natural looking scares, that can be seen on every Hawthorn here on the coastline.

 After all the wounds were cut back sufficiently, they were sealed with cut paste.
 The large wound on the left of the tree (middle picture) is cut back to about 2,5 cm/1 inch of the truck.
-In the future this stump will be worked into a small Jin + Shari or maybe only a Shari?
+In the future, this stump will be worked into a small Jin + Shari or maybe only a Shari?
 But this work is left for the future!
 Because doing it now and then leaving such a large open scare, right on the trunk line, could cause die back in the trunk!
 Every large wound that is left exposed to the elements; will dry/die back, interrupting the sap flow between roots and branches!
 Which could kill of your branches and roots or even your whole tree!
-Because I left the bark on this little stump, it will stay alive for a long time, preventing the possibility for trunk die back!
+Because I left the bark on this little stump, it will stay alive for a long time, preventing the possibility for trunk die/dry back!
 The tree will probably even throw out a bunch of strong shouts along the rim of the wound, the tree’s own bandage!
 A sign the tree’s sap stream is pumping along the wound.
 Only after the tree has shown these signs of full recovery, will I start to take that stump away, bit by bit.